jcoliz/yofi/YoFi.AspNet/README.md

 ## Common

 Application-independent code which may be reused across multiple applications.
+Many of these are in the YoFi.Core project.
+I may someday make a "Shared Kernel" project.

 ## Controllers